 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3000 does not provide wifi capability.

-Both the D3000 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the D3000 and A6500 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Sony A6500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3000 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.